vitar/hcf/src/200-extended-model/200-intro-purpose.md

 However, real cooperation is rarely shaped by structure alone.

-Teams operate within **human, psychological, and political realities** that sit outside the minimal model, yet strongly influence how cooperation is experienced day-to-day.
-These forces do not change the physics of HCS, but they do change its *behavior under pressure*.
+Teams operate within **human, psychological, and political realities** that sit outside the minimal model, yet strongly influence how cooperation is experienced day-to-day.<br/>
+These forces do not change the physics of HCS, but they do change its *behavior under pressure*.<br/>
+They should be considered only after structural causes have been evaluated through the **Core Model**.<br/>
 They create friction, distortion, hidden agendas, and emotional responses that no structural model can fully predict.

 This section exists to make those forces visible.